ethanlabs101/rofi-emulator-menu/README.md

 ---

-# ⚠️ WARNING: This repository is designed to be cloned directly into your home directory (~).
+# ⚠️ WARNING:  All scripts, assets, and caches rely on this explicit structure.
-# All scripts, assets, and caches rely on this explicit structure.
-Cloning elsewhere may break Retro-Fi.
+# Cloning elsewhere may break Retro-Fi.
 # Please read the documentation before running any setup scripts.

 ---